Asparagus: Companion planting

+Production

+In 2023, world production of asparagus was 8.6 million tonnes, with China accounting for 87% of the total (table).

 Uses

+The genome of the species has been sequenced as a model to study the evolution of sex chromosomes in plants and dioecy.

+Nutrition

+Raw asparagus is 93% water, 4% carbohydrates, 2% protein, and contains negligible fat (table).
+In a reference amount of 100 g, raw asparagus supplies 20 calories, and is a rich source (20% or more of the Daily Value) of vitamin K (35% DV), and a moderate source (11–13% DV) of iron, and the B vitamins, thiamine, riboflavin, and folate, with no other micronutrients in significant content (table).

+Culinary

-Only young asparagus shoots are commonly eaten: once the buds start to open ("ferning out"), the shoots quickly turn woody.
+Only young asparagus shoots ("spears") are commonly eaten: once the buds start to open ("ferning out"), the shoots quickly turn woody.
+The shape of edible spears can vary according to variety; typical shapes are long thin spears from 8mm to 24mm diameter, no longer than 22cm.
 The roots contain starch.

-Water makes up 93% of asparagus's composition.
-Asparagus is low in food energy and very low in sodium.
-It is a good source of vitamin B6, calcium, magnesium, and zinc, and a very good source of dietary fibre, protein, beta-carotene, vitamin C, vitamin E, vitamin K, thiamin, riboflavin, rutin, niacin, folic acid, iron, phosphorus, potassium, copper, manganese, and selenium, as well as chromium, a trace mineral that regulates the ability of insulin to transport glucose from the bloodstream into cells.
-The amino acid asparagine gets its name from asparagus, from which it was first isolated, as the asparagus plant is relatively rich in this compound.

 The shoots are prepared and served in a number of ways around the world, typically as an appetizer or vegetable side dish.
 In Asian-style cooking, asparagus is often stir-fried.
 Cantonese restaurants in the United States often serve asparagus stir-fried with chicken, shrimp, or beef.
 It may also be quickly grilled over charcoal or hardwood embers, and is also used as an ingredient in some stews and soups.
-In recent years, asparagus eaten raw as a component of a salad has regained popularity, although may cause digestive issues for some.

 Asparagus can also be pickled and stored for several years.
 Some brands label shoots prepared in this way as "marinated".